-In other words, if you find award availability in O-class using the United search engine, the same seats can be booked by Virgin Atlantic by calling their hotline.
-This also applies to their other Star Alliance partner airlines Singapore Airlines, Air China, Air New Zealand and South African Airways.
+In other words, if you find award availability in O-class using the United search engine, the same seats can be booked with Virgin Atlantic by calling the hotline.
+This also applies to its other Star Alliance partner airlines, Singapore Airlines, Air China, Air New Zealand, and South African Airways.

 Next article - Diving into Air Canada Aeroplan

 This article has given you the tools you need to start booking those seats.
 But in order to really master the art, you’ll have to dive a little deeper into each of the 6 Blue Chip airlines, which is what we will do in the next 6 articles, starting with Air Canada’s Aeroplan, up next.

 Stay on top of the latest deals, get inspiration for your next destination, and discover the latest quirks of the airline industry.
 Follow us on Instagram, Facebook, or Twitter.